Hippeastrum: Flowering

 'Trumpets', as the name suggests, have flared, tube-shaped flowers.
-Single, double, and miniature bulbs are the ones typically sold by nurseries and other stores for the holidays in December and for Valentine's Day and Easter.
+Single, double, and miniature bulbs are the ones typically sold by nurseries and other stores for the holidays in December and for St. Valentine’s Day and Easter.

 Of the commercially available Hippeastrum species, sometimes sold as 'exotic' amaryllis, Hippeastrum cybister has extremely thin petals often described as spider-like.
 The miniature evergreen Hippeastrum papilio or "butterfly amaryllis" whose petals resemble a butterfly (papilio) has a unique color and pattern with broad rose-burgundy center stripes and striations of pale green on the upper petals and narrow stripes on the bottom three.
 It has been crossed with both cybister and single flower cultivars to produce hybrids with unusual striping.

 Dormancy

 Hippeastrum bulbs can be induced to rebloom yearly by mimicking the conditions in its natural environment (cool dry winters).
 When foliage starts to yellow, dormancy can be induced by withholding water and placing the plant in a cool 4-13 °C dark place for six to ten weeks or until buds start to show.
-Even when plants are thriving outdoors in temperate climates, dormancy can be induced by withholding watering and fertilising in the northern hemisphere autumn, and bringing indoors to a cool environment prior to the first frost.
+Even when plants are thriving outdoors in temperate climates, dormancy can be induced by withholding water and fertilizer in the northern hemisphere autumn, and bringing indoors to a cool environment prior to the first frost.
 Leaves will usually wither during this period and a flower stem begin to emerge after eight to ten weeks.

 Bulbs can then be brought back into light, inspected for pests or rot, and repotted in fresh soil after cutting foliage to about 10 cm above the bulb.
 Subsequent care is as for new bulbs, as described above.
 Best results are obtained by transplanting every three to four years.